-Many of us have at least heard of ‘calorie counting’.
-It’s a way to eat more/less calories by tracking (counting) the foods and drinks you eat throughout the day.
-Although this concept has been around for years, it’s still easy to be sceptical – does it actually facilitate fat loss or weight gain?
-The following article will explore why calories are important, explain how you can count calories (safely), but most importantly, take a critical look at whether calorie counting actually works.
+Although this concept has been around for years, it’s still easy to be sceptical – does counting calories actually make fat loss or weight gain easier?
+The following article will explore why calories are important, explain how you can count calories safely, and most importantly, take a critical look at whether calorie counting actually works long-term.

 1kcal = 1000 calories.